Samsung/tizen-docs/docs/application/design/wearable/watch-face.md

 -   **Design for the circle**

-    Watch faces should complement the Gear’s circular screen.
+    Watch faces should complement the Gear's circular screen.
 For example, you can design a watch face that looks like a classic wristwatch.

 -   **Be clear in your goal**